Meet The Team

 - Trainer Since – 2009

 - Why I love being a trainer – It means taking time to connect and listen to trainees as we begin to hear what babies tell us without words.
+It also means feeling lucky to be part of a team of inspirational people who embody the Brazelton relationship building approach.

 I currently works as a clinical psychologist in a child and adolescent mental health outpatients team in Lothian, Scotland.
 I also volunteer with Juno, a perinatal peer support group in Lothian.